Skip to main content

 Authentication using an authorization server

-To configure this, you must add the property authHttpClientConfiguration to the deployment configuration file.
+To configure ADS to use an authorization server for authentication, you must add the property authHttpClientConfiguration to your deployment.yaml file and set the following nested properties:

 note